vacu9708/Tools-etc/spring/Basic/readme.md

 Spring scans for classes annotated with @Component (and other stereotype annotations like @Service, @Repository, etc.) and creates instances of those classes as beans.<br>
 #### @Component, @Service, @Repository
 All of these indicate that the class is a candidate for auto-detection as a Spring bean.<br>
 While the three annotations have different names, they are technically equivalent in terms of functionality.
-The different names help in semantic clarity.
+The different names help in semantic clarity.<br>
+>@Controller is not for semantic clarity but specifically used for classes that serve as controllers in the MVC architecture, handling HTTP requests.

 # MVC pattern
 - **Model**: is data layer responsible for database.